Creating employment opportunities and changing lives.

-All CAI team members working with Autism2Work associates are Certified Autism Specialists as designated by the International Board of Credentialing and Continuing Education Standards (IBCCES), the global leader in training professionals to work with individuals on the autism spectrum.
+All CAI team members working with Autism2Work associates are trained and certified in autism as designated by the International Board of Credentialing and Continuing Education Standards (IBCCES), the global leader in training professionals to work with individuals on the autism spectrum.
 These certifications were established to set industry standards and create a worldwide community of trained and knowledgeable professionals.
-The Autism Society has officially endorsed the CAS designation.
+IBCCES is the only training and certification program endorsed by the Autism Society of America.
 Autism2Work is committed to investing in the knowledge acquisition and skills development needed to improve the outcomes of the populations we serve.

 Autism2Work creates meaningful employment and workforce training for people on the autism spectrum.
 While the program supports individuals interested in the IT field who are eager to enter a work environment, it also supports the workplace itself, tailoring our unique employment model to your specific culture and business needs.